-Retail inflation slowed to 6.58 per cent in February over the previous month mainly due to easing food prices, government data showed on Thursday.
-The Consumer Price Index (CPI) was 7.59 per cent in January and 2.57 per cent in July 2020.
+Retail inflation eased to 5.59 per cent in July mainly due to softening food prices, according to official data released on Thursday.
+The Consumer Price Index (CPI) based inflation was 6.26 per cent in June and 6.73 per cent in July 2020.

 According to the statement, food inflation stood at 5.61 per cent against 5.26 per cent in May 2021 and 5.49 per cent in June 2020.
 The All-India CPI-IW (Consumer Price Index for Industrial Workers) for June 2021 increased by 1.1 points and stood at 121.7 points.